moslz/MiniCodeLab/password_cracking/README.md

 # Password Cracking

 The `password_cracking.py` script is a simple Python script that attempts to crack hashed passwords.
-It takes a file containing hashed passwords as input and tries to find the corresponding passwords by generating various combinations of lowercase letters.
+It takes a file containing hashed passwords as input and tries to find the corresponding passwords by generating various combinations of lowercase letters.This Script was Originally an exercise in my Cryptography class.

 ## Requirements